-Median household income is a well-recognized indicator of income and poverty, which can compromise physical and mental health.[1,2] However, it is strongly correlated with children in poverty, which is already ranked, and therefore not included as a ranked measure.
+Median Household Income is a well-recognized indicator of income and poverty, which can affect physical and mental health.[1,2] However, it is strongly correlated with the Children in Poverty measure, which is already ranked, and therefore it is not included as a ranked measure.

 Key Measure Methods